|

 PDT Rules from FINRA

-The organization in the United States that’s primarily tasked with regulating day trading activities is FINRA, the Financial Industry Regulatory Authority.
-The basic requirement is that any account flagged as a PDT account must keep at least $25,000 in equity at all times.
+The main organization in the United States that regulates day trading is FINRA, the Financial Industry Regulatory Authority.
+The basic rule is that any account marked as a PDT account must keep at least $25,000 in equity at all times.

 And what exactly is a PDT account?
 According to FINRA, it: